superissy/devops-meeting/README.md

 Students are required to complete the following tasks:

 #### Task 1: Deploy a Simple Web App on Kubernetes
-1. Create Kubernetes deployment manifests (deployment.yaml, service.yaml)
+1. Create Docker file, Image and Kubernetes deployment manifests (deployment.yaml, service.yaml)
 2. Deploy the Flask application to a Kubernetes cluster
 3. Expose it via a Service
-4. Configure appropriate resources and scaling policies
-5. Implement health checks and readiness probes

 #### Task 2: Rolling Updates and Rollbacks
 1. Deploy the application with version v1